-Raccoon Mountain Reservoir Loop is a 14.3 mile lightly trafficked loop trail located near Chattanooga, TN that features a lake and is good for all skill levels.
+Raccoon Mountain Reservoir Loop is a 14.3 mile lightly trafficked loop trail located near Chattanooga, Tennessee that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The Raccoon Mountain Trail System, high above Chattanooga, Tennessee, offers trail runners the perfect terrain for distance running.
 The views from along the trail are simply stunning so make sure to stop and take a breather or two and take in the spectacular scenery.
 With a variety of trail options and unmatched views of the surrounding mountains, this trail is an example of what can happen when you allow recreational access to public land.
 It is clean, well used, and represents the nature of the city and surrounding area.
 This route offers a couple of climbs, rocks, roots, creeks, and a pond.

 Easy to follow but NO trail markers.
 Next time I go back will take care of that.
 Had trouble finding trail heads.
 They are behind the Laural Point public rest rooms off to the right and unmarked.

 Beautiful easy path ,would be nice if the biker followed the posted rule of yielding to pedestrians especially 3 year old ones ;)